 Goal: automate the most important financial decision you will ever make.

-From your week one audit, you know roughly what you spent last month on non-negotiables (fixed + variable necessities).
-Subtract that from your monthly take-home income.
+The week one audit produced roughly what last month cost on non-negotiables (fixed + variable necessities).
+Subtract that from monthly take-home income.
 The remainder is discretionary — money that currently goes to lifestyle or saving.

 Step 2: Set a Savings Rate Target

-If you have high-interest debt (above 8%), your target is paying minimum on everything and directing as much surplus as possible to the highest-rate debt first.
+With high-interest debt (above 8%), the target is paying minimum on everything and directing as much surplus as possible to the highest-rate debt first.
 This takes priority over investment — no index fund reliably beats 20% credit card interest.

 Step 3: Automate It

-Open a separate savings account if you do not already have one.
-Set up an automatic transfer for the day after your paycheck hits.
-The amount you never see is the amount you will not spend.
+Open a separate savings account if one does not already exist.
+Set up an automatic transfer for the day after the paycheck hits.
+The amount that is never seen is the amount that will not be spent.

 This single action — done this week — is the highest-leverage financial move available to most people.
 Not stock picks, not side hustles, not crypto.
 Automating savings before discretionary spending.